tfpauly/privacy-proxy/draft-private-access-tokens.md

 - "version" is a 1-octet integer.
 This document defines version 1.

-- "key_id" is a collision-resistant hash that identifies the key used to produce the signature.
+- "token_key_id" is a collision-resistant hash that identifies the ORIGIN_TOKEN_KEY used to produce the signature.
 This is generated as SHA256(public_key), where public_key is a DER-encoded SubjectPublicKeyInfo object carrying the public key.

 - "message" is a 32-octet message containing the hash of the original TokenChallenge, SHA256(TokenChallenge).
 This message is signed by the signature,